-All plant operators shall be trained and certified to Lantra or CPCS standards.
-NPORS standard is acceptable provided that vocational qualification can be demonstrated to achieve competent operator status.
+All plant operators shall be trained and certified to Lantra, NPORS or CPCS standards.
+NPORS cards are acceptable provided that the card carried a CSCS logo.

 More specific CSCS partner scheme cards are also acceptable, such as ALLMI for lorry loaders and IPAF for MEWPs